-Students may receive textbooks needed for their classes at the beginning of the school year.
-Students are responsible for keeping textbooks in good repair.
-Students will be charged for lost or damaged textbooks.
+Students may receive textbooks and a chromebook needed for their classes at the beginning of the school year.
+Students are responsible for keeping these items in good repair.
+Students will be charged for lost or damaged items.
 Unpaid charges will follow the student throughout the district, and ultimately be attached to their Senior Bill, or require payment prior to a record transfer.